visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 All of the *libE* plug-ins in VisIt_ also have both serial and parallel versions.
 The parallel *libE* plug-ins can contain specialized MPI communication to support the communication patterns needed by the algorithms used.
 If you want to parallelize your database reader plug-in then, in most cases, you will have to use the *MD* interface or convert from *SD* to *MD*.
-There are some *SD* formats that can adaptively decompose their data so each processor has work (see the DDCMD plug-in) but most database plug-ins that benefit from parallelism instead are implemented as *MD* plugins.
+There are some *SD* formats that can adaptively decompose their data so each processor has work (see the DDCMD plug-in) but most database plug-ins that benefit from parallelism instead are implemented as *MD* plug-ins.
 *MD* plug-ins are a natural fit for the parallel compute engine because they serve data that is already decomposed into domains.
 Some database reader plug-ins, such as the BOV plug-in, take single domain meshes and automatically decompose them into multiple domains for faster processing on multiple processors.